opensearch-project/project-website/_posts/2021-12-02-distributed-tracing-pipeline-with-opentelemetry.md

 Once you reach this point, the difficult part is over.
 You should have distributed traces created, context propagated, and sampled using tail based sampling, transformed, and exported to OpenSearch under different index patterns.

 Now is the part where you actually get to use the pipeline and visualize these traces to run queries, build dashboards, setup alerting.
-While Trace Analytics OpenSearch Dashboards plugin is a managed plugin that comes with OpenSearch, we host our own [Jaeger Frontend/UI](https://www.jaegertracing.io/docs/1.28/frontend-ui/) with a simple jaeger UI to query for distributed traces with Traces View and Traces Detail View.
+While Trace Analytics OpenSearch Dashboards plugin is a managed plugin that comes with OpenSearch, we host our own [Jaeger Frontend/UI](https://www.jaegertracing.io/docs/1.28/frontend-ui/) with a simple Jaeger UI to query for distributed traces with Traces View and Traces Detail View.
 We deploy Jaeger Query as a deployment within the EKS cluster.
-Jaeger query can be deployed as a deployment with a horizontal pod autoscaler.
+Jaeger Query can be deployed as a deployment with a horizontal pod autoscaler.

 ![tracing_step4](/assets/media/blog-images/2021-12-02-distributed-tracing-pipeline-with-opentelemetry/tracing_step4.png){: .img-fluid}

-- **Jaeger UI (query)**
+- **Jaeger UI (Query)**

-To visualize your traces with Jaeger we need to run a Jaeger query. jaeger-query serves the API endpoints and a React/Javascript UI.
+To visualize your traces with Jaeger we need to run a Jaeger Query.
+Jaeger-Query serves the API endpoints and a React/Javascript UI.
 The service is stateless and is typically run behind a load balancer:

 {%
   include code_expand.html